Ministry for the Environment

 - a risk assessment across farming and growing activities such as irrigation, application of nutrients and effluent, winter grazing, stock-holding areas, stock exclusion, offal pits, and farm rubbish pits

 - a schedule of actions to manage identified features and address identified risks.

 Freshwater farm plans will need to be:

 - certified by a freshwater farm plan certifier appointed by the relevant regional council

 - audited by a freshwater farm plan auditor

 - enforced by regional councils.

-Freshwater farm plans will likely be required on farms with 20 or more hectares in arable or pastoral land use, or five or more hectares in horticultural land use, or 20 hectares of mixed use.
+Freshwater farm plans will be required on farms with 20 or more hectares in arable or pastoral land use, or five or more hectares in horticultural land use, or 20 hectares of mixed use.